 Different lenders have different credit policies and use different LMI providers so it may be helpful to speak to a few lenders or consult a mortgage broker to identify which one best suits your circumstances.

 About Stuart Wemyss

 Stuart Wemyss is a Melbourne-based financial adviser who has over 20 years’ financial services experience.
 Stuart is a Chartered Accountant and is licensed to provide credit, tax, insurance and financial advice.
-He is also author of Rules of the Lending Game (Major Street Publishing $29.95).
+He is the author of Investopoly and Rules of the Lending Game.